-Product Designer at Pinterest Joined about 4 years ago via an invitation from Kelly S. Justin has invited Andreas Pihlström, Max Maxart, Jonathon Toon, J.T.
+Product Designer at Pinterest Joined almost 6 years ago via an invitation from Kelly S. Justin has invited Andreas Pihlström, Max Maxart, Jonathon Toon, J.T.
 Trollman, Victor Ng and 17 others, Ash Huang, Chloe Park, Bryan Landers, Connor Montgomery, Brent Meyer, Hao Su, Agatha Yu, Enrique Allen, Blue Way, Rebecca Goldman, Long Cheng, Mia Blume, Matt Brown, Rob Mason, Kyle Meyer, Hao Su, K B

 What would you currently like to do more of in your work, and what would you like to do less of?

 I logged in specifically to upvote this comment.

 That's great, but when you work at a company with its own established iconset and your only use for Noun Project is for placeholders in your own side projects, then it is prohibitive.
 Then I am just throwing money into the ether.